 - A product for which logistics is complex and often involves hidden costs or back charges

-Georgia-based furniture company Belnick specializes in selling chairs, tables, and other furniture to companies, churches, restaurants, and other commercial settings.
-Belnick knows better than most that the complexity of shipping today has become a real challenge.
-Belnick was an early adopter of e-commerce, but Chief Technology Officer Barry Sobel was intrigued with the Inxeption I-commerce platform’s fast growing logistics service for business called Zippy Shipping.
-Zippy means merchants can get flat-rate shipping from UPS on all of their shipping needs, including freight.
+A Georgia-based furniture company specializes in selling chairs, tables, and other furniture to companies, churches, restaurants, and other commercial settings.
+It knows better than most that the complexity of shipping today has become a real challenge.
+The company was an early adopter of e-commerce, but the chief technology officer was intrigued with the Inxeption I-commerce platform’s fast growing logistics service for business.
+Merchants can get flat-rate shipping from UPS on all of their shipping needs, including freight.

-Belnick sells a variety of merchandise that can vary dramatically in size and weight, not to mention quantity.
+The company sells a variety of merchandise that can vary dramatically in size and weight, not to mention quantity.
 It may ship an order as simple as one folding chair to a church, or 1000 folding chairs to a large-scale auditorium.
-Belnick also carries large, unusually-shaped items like restaurant booths and headboards for beds.
-Because many large shippers prefer higher value, smaller package shipping, companies like Belnick find that they are increasingly fighting for space on trucks and being charged extra fees.
-Belnick put one warehouse’s products on a pilot project to see if Zippy could attack those costs.
-Belnick saw shipping costs drop, ordering simplify, and no more surprise back charges, and has since expanded its use of Zippy to all of its warehouses and several of its online marketing channels.
+It also carries large, unusually-shaped items like restaurant booths and headboards for beds.
+Because many large shippers prefer higher value, smaller package shipping, companies find that they are increasingly fighting for space on trucks and being charged extra fees.
+This company put one warehouse’s products on a pilot project to see if Inxeption could attack those costs.
+Shipping costs dropped, ordering simplified, and there were no more surprise back charges, and the company has since expanded its use of Inxeption to all of its warehouses and several of its online marketing channels.

 Sign up for our newsletter to get the rest of these steps, and more, delivered directly to your inbox.